pattonsgirl/CS4900-AppSoftwareDev/Web_Dev/Homework 2.md

 1. In your parent list component's `@for` loop, render the new child component for each item, passing the item object to the child's input.

 ### 5. git add, commit, and push
-1. Push your commits, including the new service file, new child component files, and updated parent component files, to your course **homework** repository.
+1. Push your commits, including the new service file, new child component files, and updated parent component files, to your `lastname-homework2` branch in your GROUP UI repository.

 # Rubric